Anduin2017/AnduinOS-Docs/Applications/Store/Snap-Store/Snap-Store.md

 That's it!
 You can now open Snap Store from the Applications menu and start installing apps.

+## 2. Restart

+To complete setup, restart your system.
+Now all you have to do is [install some apps](https://snapcraft.io/store)!

 ## To remove Snap

 If you want to remove Snap, you can run the following command: